Eat Well, Spend Less: Multi-Grain Pumpkin Cranberry Bread

 This post is part of the Eat Well, Spend Less Series where, along with a few of my friends, I bring you suggestions for how you can eat delicious, tasty meals without wrecking your grocery budget.

 This month we’re discussing tackling our 2012 Food Resolutions.
-If you made resolutions of your own, I hope you’ll share what they are and how you’re keeping yourself accountable and on track.
+If you

 What are you doing to tackle your 2012 food resolutions?
 Got any great tips to stay on track?